You are here

 The Management Information Systems (MIS) program prepares students for entry into business computing careers.
 The major gives students both in-depth technical skills needed to design, implement, support, and manage information systems as well as the breadth of knowledge in all business functional areas needed to produce and manage integrative, technology-based solutions to business/organizational problems.
 Visit the LSBE management studies department for more information.

-Whether you’re interested in creative advertising jobs, lucrative sales positions which allow you to travel the world, or analytical careers where you use your love of numbers to influence key business decisions, majoring in marketing opens up a world of opportunities for you.
+Whether you’re interested in creative advertising jobs, lucrative sales positions that allow you to travel the world, or analytical careers where you use your love of numbers to influence key business decisions, majoring in marketing opens up a world of opportunities for you.
 Successful marketers know how to listen to and understand consumers.
 They have strong interpersonal skills, a passion for helping others, and a drive to help their organizations grow through attracting and retaining customers.
 Visit the LSBE marketing department for more information.

 Marketing Analytics B.B.A.

-Marketing analytics is the study of shopping and consumption behavior to uncover the people's tastes and preferences and to identify any behavioral patterns.
+Marketing analytics is the study of shopping and consumption behavior to uncover people's tastes and preferences and to identify any behavioral patterns.
 Students learn about the application of statistical techniques to large databases to convert data into information and actionable knowledge.
 Analytics can also be used to study organizational purchase and sales data and can provide critical and timely input to managerial decision making.
 Visit the Marketing Analytics page for more information.

 Marketing and Graphic Design B.B.A.